ETHS - Ethnic Studies

 ETHS 360.
 Dealing with Diversity (3).

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Discusses the pluralistic nature of U.S. society.
 Equips students with skills to live and work within a diverse society, with particular attention on the global community.
 Course includes diversity content.

 ETHS 370.
 The Black Experience in America (3).